eTherapyPro | Online Therapy Chat | Online Therapy

 Therapy isn’t a miracle worker.
 You need to speak with your anxiety counselor regularly to enjoy the benefits.
 Don’t skip sessions if you can help it and work with your counselor honestly.
 Consistency will not just help ensure your therapy is more successful, but it will also ensure you finish your sessions easily.

 Inconsistency can drag therapy for several months, which can be a waste of money.
 We also don’t recommend stopping the sessions immediately after you start feeling better.
 Attend the sessions for a few more weeks to ensure the progress sticks.
-You should also consider remaining in therapy for a long-term, just reducing the frequency.
+You should also consider remaining in therapy for the long term, just reducing the frequency.
 Anxiety can pop up once again if it is triggered and having a trusted therapist at your side can help.

 5. The Right Platform